conoro/hugo.conoroneill.net/content/post/downloading-youtube-videos-for-offline-viewing-on-android.md

 * Go to Projects
 * Long press the icon for `get-youtube` in Projects
 * Woohoo, now you have a Home Screen shortcut to download a video whenever.
 Just tap and paste in the YouTube URL
+* And remember it's not just for YouTube, it works for Vimeo, BBC iPlayer and [many more](https://rg3.github.io/youtube-dl/supportedsites.html)
+* Note: Re-run the `pip install -U youtube-dl` step above if it ever stops working.
+The developers are in a constant battle with YouTube to keep it working

 Enjoy